walidboutahargpt/Test/README.md

 # 2) Install dependencies
 python -m pip install -r requirements.txt

-# 3) Start the app
+# 3) Start the app (choose one)
+streamlit run hr_system.py
+# or
 python hr_system.py

 # 4) Open the UI
-open http://localhost:5000  # or paste into your browser
+open http://localhost:8501  # or paste into your browser
 ```

 > On first run, `hr_data.json` is created with demo employees, leave requests, and asset handovers so the UI is populated immediately.